 where $\mathbf{S} = \mathbf{H}_{11} + \mu\mathbf{I}_1 - \mathbf{H}_{10} (\mathbf{H}_{00} + \mu\mathbf{I}_0)^{-1} \mathbf{H}_{01}$ is the Schur's complement.

 The joint optimization can be viewed as an update method that refines the coupled terms $\mathbf H_{10}=\mathbf H_{01}^T$ for the DBA method.
-Hence from Eq. \ref{eq:update}, we could define two refinement rates about the Hessian ($r_{\mathbf H}$) and the Jacobian ($r_{\mathbf J}$) as ratio of the coupling contribution to the main term:
+Therefore, from Eq. \ref{eq:update}, two refinement rates for the Hessian ($r_{\mathbf H}$) and Jacobian ($r_{\mathbf J}$) are defined as the ratio of the coupling contribution to the main term:

-The smaller these two refinement rates are (i.e., closer to $0$), the less significant the coupled terms become relative to the main terms.
-According to Assumption \ref{assumption:confidence}, consequently, the information matrix (Hessian approximation) $\mathbf{H}_{00}$, which represents the certainty of the inner poses $M_{p_0}$, is assumed to be strong (i.e., possessing large singular values), formally implying that the norm of its pseudo-inverse is relatively small:

-which in turn drives $r_{\mathbf{H}}$ and $r_{\mathbf{J}}$ towards zero.
-Consequently, the bias of the two method is minimized, and the high-speed DBA method closely approximates the high-accuracy joint optimization of traditional BA.
+The smaller these two refinement rates are, the less significant the omitted coupling terms become relative to the active-block terms.
+Under Assumption~\ref{assumption:confidence}, the inner poses are treated as high-confidence anchors since they have been optimized in previous diffusion steps and are supported by lower-noise measurements.
+In a local noise-weighted least-squares interpretation, this corresponds to a stronger inner information block \(\mathbf H_{00}\), making \((\mathbf H_{00}+\mu\mathbf I_0)^{-1}\) relatively small when the inner block is locally non-degenerate.
+As a result, the Schur correction terms \(\mathbf H_{10}(\mathbf H_{00}+\mu\mathbf I_0)^{-1}\mathbf H_{01}\) and \(\mathbf H_{10}(\mathbf H_{00}+\mu\mathbf I_0)^{-1}\mathbf J_0\) are suppressed.
+Therefore, DBA can be interpreted as an active-block approximation of joint BA: when \(r_{\mathbf H}\) and \(r_{\mathbf J}\) are small, the DBA update closely matches the active-block update of the full joint optimization while avoiding the cost of optimizing all poses jointly.
+In practice, this approximation is further guaranteed when selecting small cross-coupling between the frozen inner loop and active outer loop.

 \begin{lemma}[Computational Complexity Reduction of DBA] Let the total number of poses be \(M=\sum_{i=0}^{D-1} m_i\), where \(m_i \triangleq {^{d_i}M_p}\) denotes the number of poses in the \(i\)-th diffusion group, for simplicity.
 A joint BA optimization over all poses has complexity